kantega/playwright-for-uu/README.md

 ## Aria snapshots

-To create new aria snapshot use `playwright codegen`
+To create new aria snapshot use `npm run uitest-codegen`

 To update all snapshot use `npx playwright test --update-snapshots`